 Dental plaque, or a mass of bacteria, is constantly growing on the surfaces of the teeth.
 It causes cavities and gum inflammation.

 To keep the mouth healthy and fresh, all five surfaces of each tooth must be regularly cleaned.
 Brush the teeth twice a day using fluoride toothpaste.
-In addition, use a toothpick, floss or an interdental brush to clean between the teeth.
+In addition, use a floss or an interdental brush to clean between the teeth.

-Toothpicks and interdental brushes effectively prevent inflammation
+Interdental brushes effectively prevent inflammation

 Cleaning between tightly spaced teeth using floss